Abiam-Dronca/abi-dev/wp-content/plugins/wp-google-maps/readme.txt

 Please update your WP Go Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 9.0.9 - 2022-08-11 =
+* Added Atlas Novus tag to plugin website link
+* Removed internal build swap notice, for the time being

+= 9.0.8 - 2022-08-03 =
+* Added installer links to API key fields in settings area, to improve API key creation process for returning users
+* Updated all base PO files, source information updated for future improvements
+* Updated branding assets

+= 9.0.7 - 2022-07-27 =
+* Added button styling to primary installer skip button, to make this option more clear to new users
+* Added installer auto skip system, which will delay the first time setup flow by 1 day automatically for new users
+* Added intelli-panel system to editor, which opens the feature editor if a map does not have any of the specified feature type (Atlas Novus)
+* Added map editor tour system (beta), which leads the user through the first time marker creation process (Atlas Novus)
+* Fixed issue where gallery setting hint was being shown in basic only, incorrectly

 = 9.0.6 - 2022-07-14 =
 * Added option to dynamically refactor single quote SQL queries within our core.
 This solves issues in environments where single quote statements are not supported, such as WP Engine